-The system was later evolved to expand beyond its four walls and now consists other back-office functions like accounting, marketing, and human resources to the ERP system today.
+The system was later evolved to expand beyond its four walls and now consists of other back-office functions like accounting, marketing, and human resources to the ERP system today.
 ERP systems promote seamless interdepartmental communication, allow every user to see only one single version of the truth.

 In the earlier days, ERP was designed with a heavy focus on large enterprises with a big budget for IT investments.
 Nowadays, they also cater for small to medium-sized businesses to further expand the market share and a variety of usages for their ERP systems.

-Data from an ERP system is updated in real-time through a common database to allow a smooth data flow across various departments, thus, significantly increasing the collaboration.
+Data from an ERP system is updated in real-time through a shared database to allow a smooth data flow across various departments, thus, significantly increasing the collaboration.
 The shared database enables ERP to track and support all aspects of the business: cash flow, raw materials, productivity, order statuses, supply chain, human capital, etc.

 Starting an ERP project can be hefty confusing.
 Before your organisation even decide to deploy the ERP system from a specific vendor, there is a list of criteria you may want to take into account to ensure the project is a success.